 Lots of woodturners fear the skew chisel.
 Skews dig in alarmingly, seemingly without any warning or provocation.
 Some people don’t use them at all.
 But can you really call yourself a woodturner if you can’t use a skew chisel?
-It’s perhaps the most useful tool of the lot for spindle turning, so it is worth persevering with it.
+It’s perhaps the most useful and versatile tool of the lot for spindle turning, so it is worth persevering with it.
 Just watch Woodturner21’s videos on YouTube to see what the tool is capable of.

 You probably already have some idea of how to use the skew chisel for cutting beads and planing a cylinder.
 You can find the basic principles in turning books and DVDs and I don’t mean to repeat them.
-All I can tell you is what you already know – that you need lots of practice – and show you how to get the most from that.
+All I can tell you is what you already know – that you need lots of practice – and show you how to get the most from it.

 First, tune up your skew chisel.
 Although you can use different grinds, the default has a skew angle of about 70 degrees and a bevel length of about 1.5 times the thickness of the tool.
 A long bevel makes it easier to see what you are doing, though can make the chisel cut in deeper when you get a catch.
 Make sure the edge and the points are really sharp, and not rounded over.